Casablanca: Casablanca Group

 On 4–7 January 1961, the city hosted an ensemble of progressive African leaders during the Casablanca Conference of 1961.
 Among those received by King Muhammad V were Gamal Abdel Nasser, Kwame Nkrumah, Modibo Keïta, and Ahmed Sékou Touré, Ferhat Abbas.

 Jewish emigration

-Casablanca was a major departure point for Jews leaving Morocco through Operation Yachin, an operation conducted by Mossad to secretly migrate Moroccan Jews to Israel between November 1961 and spring 1964.
+Casablanca was a major departure point for Jews leaving Morocco through Cadima (1949–1956) and Operation Yachin (1961–1964).

 1965 riots

 The 1965 student protests organized by the National Union of Popular Forces-affiliated National Union of Moroccan Students, which spread to cities around the country and devolved into riots, started on 22 March 1965, in front of Lycée Mohammed V in Casablanca.
 The protests started as a peaceful march to demand the right to public higher education for Morocco, but expanded to include concerns of labourers, the unemployed, and other marginalized segments of society, and devolved into vandalism and rioting.
 The riots were violently repressed by security forces with tanks and armoured vehicles; Moroccan authorities reported a dozen deaths while the UNFP reported more than 1,000.
 This violent suppression happened under the minister of interior Mohamed Oufkir's direction.
 He personally machine-gunned rioters from his helicopter.

 King Hassan II blamed the events on teachers and parents, and declared in a speech to the nation on 30 March 1965: "There is no greater danger to the State than a so-called intellectual.
 It would have been better if you were all illiterate."